dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 ### Showing author details

 Want to see more details about the author of the post?
-Lets go to the `authorAction` in your controller.
+Let's go to the `authorAction` in your controller.
 We're going to be doing something very similar to retrieving the single entry.
 We'll be getting the name passed in via the URL, finding the author by name in the database.
 And then passing that data into the author template, as shown below:

 ```php